 The cast is great and the direction is steady and sturdy.
 It is great to see Hollywood tackle not just the concept of strong women, but also the concept of smart women.
 The well-written script bursts with clever quips and strong characters.

-So while “Hidden Figures” wears it’s heart on its sleeve and is a solid work, it really is just a retread of a very similar theme we’ve heard before.
-It doesn’t really offer anything other than an anecdote, but its message is timeless.
+So while “Hidden Figures” wears it’s heart on its sleeve, it really is just a retread of a very similar theme we’ve heard before.
+It doesn’t really offer anything other than a timeless anecdote.